SkovIda/multiview_extraction_of_3d_models/README.md

 # Generate higher resolution tetrahedral grid
 1. Follow the steps described here: https://github.com/NVlabs/nvdiffrec/issues/23 to generate a higher resolution tetrahedral grid using the centered cube in wavefrom OBJ that NVlabs used to generate tet grids of varying resolutions in `quartet`.

-# NOTES:
-- make a dataset that can be used with the nvdiffrec code based on this issue https://github.com/NVlabs/nvdiffrec/issues/58
-- Improve image matching with colmap:
-    `"Colmap takes what images it can map together, try exhaustive mapping or reduce image resolution to avoid some motion blur.

-    Under absolutely perfect conditions, colmap shouldn't reject any images, but if you're feeding a large unfiltered dataset it's better to spend the extra time in exhaustive mapping to check each image against each other.
-Changing res or manually using only images with as little movement of the subject/background should help.
-I also should note interpolation on video to increase the number of images in a dataset doesn't improve the quality of the model even when the interpolated images are added to the set, tried that for NeRFs awhile ago."`